Six Philadelphia cops shot, police fear hostage situation

 “Many of them had to escape through windows and doors to escape from a barrage of bullets,” Philadelphia Police Commissioner Richard Ross told a news conference.

-The shooter continued to fire on a SWAT truck parked outside the residence in the Nicetown-Tiago neighborhood, with rounds hitting a building across the street, as officers tried to negotiate his surrender, Ross said.
+The shooter continued to fire on a SWAT truck parked outside the residence in the Nicetown-Tioga neighborhood, with rounds hitting a building across the street, as officers tried to negotiate his surrender, Ross said.

 “The suspect remains barricaded as PPD Officers continue to attempt to communicate with him,” Police spokesman Eric Gripp tweeted at around 9 p.m.